Outside (CFCF album): Concept

 Outside was inspired by Silver's favorite Bonnie 'Prince' Billy album The Letting Go (2006), as well as The Sensual World (1989) by Kate Bush and Peter Gabriel’s record Security (1982).
-Silver was focused on The Letting Go's "earthy" atmosphere, explaining that “it kind of creates this fantastical world" that has a "kind of wintry, forlorn quality, but is [also] at peace."
+Silver was focused on The Letting Go's "earthy" atmosphere, explaining that "it kind of creates this fantastical world" that has a "kind of wintry, forlorn quality, but is [also] at peace."
 Outside is intended to represent the feelings of a human being tired and expected to reach something soon while traveling.
 Silver intended to make an album with this vibe based on experiences on traveling back and forth from Toronto to Montreal as well Montreal to New York: "The reasons for travel didn't really play into the album -- it was really journey itself, and getting kind of lost in transit, watching the landscape go by and being immersed in those surroundings -- kind of as a fantasy in contrast to the boredom and restlessness of being on those long journeys."
 Silver described Outside as different from most new age albums in that it involves the feeling of being "separat[ed] from nature, rather than being immersed in" it.

 Production and composition

 Writing for a second CFCF album began in 2010, shortly after the release of Silver's debut album Continent (2009).
 His initial plan for making another LP was to expand his musical abilities and move away from doing "beat-orientated" work that had him labelled as a "house DJ," which "frustrated" him.
 Silver composed the songs on a laptop in trains, buses, airplanes and three apartments.
 Arranging and sequencing of the songs began after writing of all of them was completed and was done via the digital audio workstation Logic Pro.
 Due to the complexity of the arrangements as well as the number of effects used on each instrument channel, the DAW often crashed, so Silver had to work on the arrangements in ten-second fragments.
 In the summer of 2012, the Logic-programmed tracks were taken to Breakglass Studios in Montreal, Quebec and re-recorded.

 Outside contains elements of 1980s music by acts such as Peter Gabriel, Phil Collins, Talk Talk, The Blue Nile, and Sting; much of its sound palette is Fairlight CMI samples of instruments such as voices, mallets, and pan flutes.
 He explained that Gabriel was "trying to express something super organic by using completely inorganic sounds" and that the Fairlight sounds were "so not of this world, but it’s also organic" and "come closer to expressing actual, tangible elements of a forest setting."
-Pitchfork's Zach Kelly analyzed that Outside differs from the "haze of the translucent pastels" of CFCF's past records in that it uses "approachable song structures."
+Pitchfork's Zach Kelly analyzed that Outside differs from the "haze of the translucent pastels" of CFCF's previous records in that it uses "approachable song structures."